qupath/qupath-docs/docs/tutorials/cell_detection.md

 :::

 This should open up a results table with the measurements of all cells.
 It is possible to generate histograms, sort columns, select individual cells (which will then be selected on the image) and to export the measurements to a CSV file for use elsewhere.
-Toggle "Show images" button to hide the detection thumbnail for each row and select "Show Plots" to show the histogram tab.
+Toggle {kbd}`Show images` button to hide the detection thumbnail for each row and select {kbd}`Show Plots` to show the histogram tab.

 :::{figure} images/ki67_detecting_results_detections_area_plot.png
 :class: shadow-image full-image